eltoroit/LDS_Interview/interview.md

 **EL TORO:** Yes, so it only has one parameter, which is a JavaScript object `{error, data}` and could of have been written as `{data, error}` and would be exactly the same thing!

-**READER:** So are you passing an object as reference, and wired will populate the data in those fields?
+**READER:** So are you passing an object as reference, and LDS will populate the data in those fields?

 **EL TORO:** Yes, it's pretty clever.
 Everything else in the code, is just getting the values into a simpler object to be able to work easier in the HTML code.